 The Glamma Rays

 Jodi asked good friends Malika Elizabeth, Genevieve Davis and Tiffany Sinton if they would like to sing original songs in four part harmony.
 The women agreed to give it a go, starting with one of Jodi's songs 'Follow My Heart'.
-The harmonies were challenging but their voices blended beautifully and now there is no turning back.
+The harmonies were challenging but their voices blended beautifully and they went on to enjoy 6 wonderful years of recording and shows.

 Having grown up hearing jazz music, classical music and the great show tunes regularly from her father's extensive record collection, Jodi has a vast inner musical library to reach into and create new songs from.
 Jodi's mother Juni was a member of Los Angeles based Starr Sisters back in the early 60's.
 Juni and her two sisters travelled the world performing in theatres and clubs, opening for such artists as Sammy Davis Jnr and Bobby Darren.
 The Glamma Rays are the natural result of Jodi's musical upbringing.